 Wondering if you have dandruff?
 Our comprehensive guide covers everything – from symptoms, how to get rid of dandruff and how to tell if you just have a dry scalp.
 Use our table of contents (below) for easy navigation.

 Is Dandruff Contagious?

 Nope.
 Although dandruff can look embarrassing and frustrating, it is not contagious and you should not worry about getting it from or transmitting to others.
-It is a one-person kind of skin condition.

 What Does Dandruff Look Like?